 In 2021, the U.S. invested nearly $2.69 billion into Vietnam, while Vietnam invested $21 million into the U.S. the same year.
 (Bureau of Economic Analysis)

 Vietnam – California Trade Relations

-In 2016, California was the top state exporter to Vietnam with over $2.6 billion, making up 25% of all U.S. exports to Vietnam in goods.
-California exports to Vietnam have more than doubled since 2007 and have been recently increasing from year to year.
+In 2022, California was the one of the top state exporters to Vietnam with $2.089 billion in exports.
+California exports made up 18.3% of all U.S. exports to Vietnam in goods.
+California exports to Vietnam have more than doubled since 2007.

 According to the California Wine Institute, Vietnam is the ninth largest export destination for California wines, consuming $20 million in 2014, up 55% from the previous year.